molgenis/molgenis/docs/user_documentation/import-data/guide-upload.md

 "Entities" table where all the entity types are defined.

 * Name: Name of entity
-* Importable: Is this entity inportable or not.
+* Importable: Is this entity importable or not.
 Two options (Yes, No)

 "Entity fields" table that will contain information about the fields of an entity (Columns of the table)